 - Proponents of this strategy admit that their recommendations "appear in open contrast with what is called “evidence-based medicine” (Caironi et al, 2009)

-- The FADE trial (Oczkowski et al, 2014) aims to assess this issue by looking at ventilator-free days and mortality.
+- The FADE trial (Oczkowski et al, 2018) aimed to assess this issue by looking at ventilator-free days and mortality.
+It was not so much a clinical trial, rather a feasibility study.
+Unfortunately, "the current study design did not demonstrate feasibility", and in any case clinical outcomes were similar between groups.

 Experimental and esoteric applications of albumin